Questions or Concerns on your Mind?

 We try to use all of the information you send with the owner.
 Some tests will be repeated due to changing conditions in the patient or because of the time elapsed since the tests were originally performed.
 Radiographs may be repeated to obtain more detail within a particular region of the previous films.
 Preparing the owner for the possibility of repeated tests will make it easier for them to understand when they reach our hospital.

-What is your specialty schedule?
+What is your speciality schedule?

 rDVM Resources Available to Download